Hospitality

 As a practical guideline, hotels should review bedding replacement every 2 to 3 years and towels every 1 to 2 years.
 However, high-occupancy properties, boutique hotels with premium guest standards, and serviced apartments with frequent turnover may need shorter replacement cycles.

 The best approach is to inspect linen regularly instead of relying only on age.
 Fading, thinning fabric, fraying edges, loss of softness, permanent staining, or reduced absorbency are clear signs that items should be removed from guest-facing use.
+If you are reviewing towel quality, our hotel towel GSM guide can also help you compare towel standards more effectively.

 Best Practices for Hospitality Linen Maintenance

 A strong linen maintenance process can extend product life and reduce unnecessary replacement costs.
 Hotels should use suitable washing temperatures, avoid overloading machines, follow supplier care instructions, and separate heavily soiled items where possible.
+Independent textile standards such as OEKO-TEX can also support safer sourcing discussions and help hospitality buyers better understand textile quality expectations.

 Rotation is also important.
 When the same linen sets are used repeatedly while others remain in storage, wear becomes uneven.
 A structured rotation system helps housekeeping teams spread usage more evenly across the full inventory.
+Hotels sourcing new bedding can also benefit from reviewing our hotel linen buying guide for serviced apartments for additional operational guidance.

 Plan Replacement Around Budget and Guest Standards